Suhansanu/MAB-blog/README.md

 This blog is based on the paper, 'Hierarchical Multi-Armed Bandits for Discovering Hidden Populations',

-@inproceedings{kumar2019hierarchical,
+@misc{@inproceedings{kumar2019hierarchical,
+  title={Hierarchical multi-armed bandits for discovering hidden populations}, author={Kumar, Suhansanu and Gao, Heting and Wang, Changyu and Chang, Kevin Chen-Chuan and Sundaram, Hari},

+  year={2019}
+}}

+    @misc{kumar2019hierarchical,
-  title={Hierarchical multi-armed bandits for discovering hidden populations}, author={Kumar, Suhansanu and Gao, Heting and Wang, Changyu and Chang, Kevin Chen-Chuan and Sundaram, Hari}, booktitle={Proceedings of the 2019 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining}, pages={145--153}, year={2019}
+        title        = {Hierarchical multi-armed bandits for discovering hidden populations}, author       = {Kumar, Suhansanu and Gao, Heting and Wang, Changyu and Chang, Kevin Chen-Chuan and Sundaram, Hari}, booktitle    = {Proceedings of the 2019 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining}, pages        = {145--153},
+        year         = {2019}
         }

 The [paper](https://asonamdata.com/ASONAM2019_Proceedings/pdf/papers/021_0145_023.pdf) and [code](/code/) are available.